Russia invasion sparks cyber warfare concerns

 With smartphones and so many people working from home, danger is in the palm of your hand.
 Just one click away.

-"Just seeing how it goes, hoping this can get figured out sooner than later diplomatically," said Wojas.
+Wojas said he is "hoping this can get figured out sooner than later diplomatically."

-With cyber-attacks top of mind, Wojas said he only comminates overseas through encrypted messaging apps.
+With cyber attacks top of mind, Wojas said he only communicates overseas through encrypted messaging apps.

 Thousands of cyber attacks are being detected and stopped every second globally.

-"I think we've seen attacks that people think are big but are tiny probing things," said Alan Crowets, a cyber security expert.
+"I think we've seen attacks that people think are big, but are tiny probing things," said Alan Crowetz, a cyber security expert and CEO of Infostream Inc.

 According to the Cyber Security and Infrastructure Security Agency, more than 90% of successful cyber attacks start with a phishing email.